mlan/docker-openldap/README.md

 #### `LDAP_DOMAIN`

-This is an optional variable, undefined by default, which when set allows defining/modifying the domain name in the config database.
+This is an optional variable, undefined by default, which when set allows defining/modifying the domain name in both the config and the users database.
 Example usage: `LDAP_DOMAIN=example.com`.
 When you are using seeding files and the domain name defined therein is already the desired one you do not need to set this variable.

 #### `LDAP_ROOTCN`